AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/create-plan.md

 # Create a data migration plan

 To migrate successfully and avoid issues, you need to thoroughly plan and test your migration.
-We hope the guidelines below will prove helpful.

 ## Before you start: Consider upgrade

 Migration is a perfect moment to make serious changes and get your site ready for the next level of growth.
-Consider whether your new site needs to be designed with more hardware or a more advanced topology with better caching tiers, etc.
+Consider whether your new site needs to be designed with more hardware or a more advanced topology with better caching tiers.

 ## Step 1: Review extensions on your current site

 *  What extensions have you installed?

 *  Have you identified if you need all these extensions on your new site?
-(There might be old ones you can safely remove.)
+There might be old ones you can safely remove.

 *  Have you determined if Magento 2 versions of your extensions exist?
-(Visit [Commerce Marketplace] to find the latest versions or contact your extension provider.)
+Visit [Commerce Marketplace] to find the latest versions or contact your extension provider.

 *  What database assets from your extensions do you want to migrate?